rexzj266/ADB-STS-SPA/en.md

 ### Simulate a SQL error

-We want to see if there are any SQL error in the 21c environment, so I will drop the `CHANNELS` table to generate a man-made SQL error.
+We want to see if there are any SQL errors in the 21c environment, so I will drop the `CHANNELS` table to generate a man-made SQL error.

 ```sql
 DROP TABLE MYSH.CHANNELS PURGE;